| java.lang.Object | |||

 honor this property, some may choose to ignore it.

-, the look and feel will choose a suitable location.
+If null, the look and feel will choose a suitable location.

-event | the MouseEvent that triggered the popup to be
+| event | the MouseEventthat triggered the popup to be

-shown, or null if the popup is not being shown as the
+shown, ornullif the popup is not being shown as the

 result of a mouse event |

-has been set to a
+JPopupMenu, or nullIf the preferredSize has been set to a

-value just returns it.
+non-null value just returns it.

 If the UI delegate's getPreferredSize

-method returns a non null
+method returns a non null value then return that;

 otherwise defer to the component's layout manager.

-propertyReturns the KeyStrokes
+preferredSize propertyReturns the KeyStrokes that will initiate

 registered actions.

-ancestor for this component.
+KeyStroke objectsReturns the JRootPane ancestor for this component.

-that contains this component,
+JRootPane that contains this component,

-if no JRootPane
+or null if no JRootPane is found

 Stores the width/height of this component into "return value"

-and returns rv
+rv and returns rv.

-a new Dimension
+If rv is null a new Dimension

 object is allocated.
 This version of getSize